Course Offerings and Availability

 Newly accepted students:

-Newly accepted students, newly accepted transfer students, readmitted students and newly accepted ESL students (students who will be taking English as Second Language Courses in their first semester with the College) must attend a mandatory advising and registration session to be cleared to register for courses (see your acceptance email for details).
+Newly accepted students, newly accepted transfer students, readmitted students and newly accepted ESL students (students who will be taking English as Second Language Courses in their first semester with the College) must attend a mandatory advising and registration session to be cleared to register for courses (see your acceptance email and the Ready Set Go checklist for details).

 New non-degree seeking/guest students: